Axel Springer: Zehrer and the approach to Moscow

 Springer's choice as chief editor for Die Welt was controversial.
 Hans Zehrer was a veteran of the Kapp Putsch of 1920, and in the last Weimar years had been the editor of the nationalist and anti-republican journal Die Tat.
 In 1946, he had been removed from the then British-controlled Die Welt after protests from Britain's Labour government and from the Social Democrats then governing Hamburg.

 At Die Welt Springer allowed Zehrer to entertain the idea of an Austrian solution for Germany.
 In 1955, Austria had regained its unity and independence through a four-power agreement guaranteeing the country's non-alignment and neutrality.
 In January 1958, Springer travelled with Zehrer to Moscow.
-Before departing he told to a reporter: "I know very well that there are people who consider me naïve.
+Before departing he told a reporter: "I know very well that there are people who consider me naïve.
 But I believe in reunification within five years."
 In addition to permanent German neutrality, Springer was proposing a nuclear-free Central Europe.

 Nikita Khrushchev kept Springer and Zehrer waiting sixteen days for an interview.
 It did not go well, and cannot have been helped by Springer seeking to convince the Soviet premier of the advantages not only of German neutrality but also of West Germany's social market economy.
 The Russians, like the Americans, viewed their strategic position in Germany as indispensable.
 Neutrality was not an option.
 Springer was to describe the trip as the "central political event of my life", convincing him that there was no alternative to Konrad Adenauer's Westbindung: to discount Communist overtures and to persevere with the North Atlantic alliance.
 On his return he forbad any criticism of the western allies, whether it was of the British in Cyprus, the French in Algeria, or the Americans in the Taiwan Strait, because "we need them in Berlin".